Difference Between Middle Ages and Dark Ages

 Cultural growthThe power of the church grew significantlyThe period is known as the “period of supposed unenlightenment”

-This period of history observed a complete fall of the Roman Empire and thusly, owing to the many conflicts among the Catholics and the Protestants, there was a collapse of the centralized authority.
+This period of history observed a complete fall of the Roman Empire, and thusly, owing to the many conflicts between the Catholics and the Protestants, the centralised authority collapsed.

 This resulted in many religious conquests and conflicts, resulting in a decline in the population of Europe.
 There was an overall counterbalance in power and this led to a great disturbance of peace and order.